mum4k/platformio_rules/docs/platformio_doc.md

 ```
 #ifdef PLATFORMIO_BUILD
-#include <My_lib.h>  // This is how PlatformIO sees and includes the library.
+#include &lt;My_lib.h&gt;  // This is how PlatformIO sees and includes the library.
 #else
 #include "actual/path/to/my_lib.h" // This is for native C++.
 #endif